nixie/mice2mouse/README.md

 we didnt find another way, how to feed GLUT or SDL with 3D events.
 To test this, use the CApp application (coordinate demo in SDL).
 Before that, start uinput daemon ...

+### Files
+    CApp.*, CEvent.*  - SDL application which uses m2m joystick created with uinput
+    mice2mouse.*      - C module, which can translate events from 2 mice into 1 3D device.
+Events are fed into client application using clients callbacks.
+See mice2mouse.h for more info main.cpp          - application using mice2mouse.o module services hunt_log.*        - class used in main.cpp to harvest statistical data about clicks timing
+    joytest.c         - uses SDL to get info from system about available joysticks and theirs options

+    delta_correct.py  - input: raw log file from testing application
+                      - output: interclick delay between 2 correct hits filter.py         - linear filter (median, mean, ..) you can use to smooth output from delta_correct.py

+### Testing procedure

+TODO